Get help with using our data

 Estimates

-EU trade data includes a number of trade estimates or adjustments.
-This can include:
+EU trade data collected from Intrastat includes a number of trade estimates or adjustments, according to legislation.
+These can include:

-- Below Threshold Trade Allocations (BTTA's) - this data is added at SITC division (2-digit) level - download an aggregate table detailing these estimates (XLSX: 3.0MB)
+- Below Threshold Trade Allocations (BTTA) - this data is added at SITC division (2-digit) level - download an aggregate table detailing these estimates (XLSX: 3KB)

 - Non Response - the total value of trade missing where business have not submitted their Intrastat data in full or on time